pymupdf/PyMuPDF-Utilities/textbox-extraction/readme.md

 ----------

 ## 1. `Page.getText("words")`
-This is also an old, standard extraction method.
+This is an old, standard extraction method.
 The method delivers a list of tuples, which each represent one string without spaces (called a "word") - together with its position.
 Each tuple looks like this: `(x0, y0, x1, y1, "string", blocknumber, linenumber, wordnumber)`.
 The first 4 items are the coordinates of the bbox that surround "string".
 The last 3 items are block number on the page, line number in a block, word number in a line.

 You have to write a script which selects the words **_contained in_** (or **_intersecting_**) the given rectangle by using the bbox coordinates, then sort the result, and then glue words together again that belong to the same line.